|

 Photo credit: Jim Green, Linda Balek, and Joan Dickinson

 Structured by stories told within the context of a walk through a rolling orchard, Devotion mediates ideas about loss, its effect on memory, and memory’s effect on context.
-The stories come from several sources: Willa Cather’s novel The Song of the Lark, an obscure North American Indian legend about extinct mammals, a Tura Satana interview, different song lyrics, and my writing.
-All are translated into visual events – a woman performing dressage with a highly trained horse, a man talking about the deaths of his wife and only daughter, an enormous painting removed from the museum and returned to its starting point, the operatic performance of a weather balloon – intended for consideration inside an evening of shifting natural light at the end of a harvest season. |
+The stories come from several sources including Willa Cather’s novel The Song of the Lark; an obscure North American Indian legend about extinct mammals; a Tura Satana interview; various song lyrics; and original writing translated into visual events: a woman performing dressage, a man talking about the deaths of his wife and only daughter, and an enormous painting removed from the museum and returned to its starting point.